 What do you see as the next big trend in interiors?

 I think the interior trends are moving back to a more refined and minimalist approach.
 Natural elements, neutral tones and soft and luxurious layering.

 What is next for Dot+pop?

-Together Matt and I will be on the hunt for our next project very soon… we have so many ideas that we can’t wait to bring to life!
+Together Matt and I will be on the hunt for our next project very soon.
+We have so many ideas that we can’t wait to bring to life!
 Personally I am very focused on my Interiors blog and online shop.
 I love showcasing the best of Australian and international design and really enjoy helping others design and decorate their own homes.
-I am hoping to move even more into the design world along with continuing to do the interior design for our own projects.
+I’m hoping to move even more into the design world along with continuing to do the interior design for our own projects.
 Moving forward I would love to design interiors for clients full time, design furniture with Matt and continue to style professionally.